Engkanto: Appearance

-Engkanto have many similarities to humans in that they age, appear to have male and female sexes, can suffer from illness and even die.
+Engkanto have many similarities to humans in that they age, appear to have male and female sexes, can experience from illness and even die.
 They are an object of mythology for many Filipinos, often told by adults as stories and shown on media.
 Some appear to be beautiful having blue eyes, fair complexion and golden hair, but may also have unusual features such as high-bridged noses and absent philtrums.
 They have a wide range of appearances but give off a different feeling or vibe from humans.
 Other variants exhibit sexual dimorphism such as Bagobo spirits which are separated into the female tahamaling and the male mahomanay.
 The female spirit is alleged to have a red complexion while males have a fair complexion.
 Their dwellings will normally appear as natural features such as large rocks, trees, or shadows in human form, although they can appear as magnificent palaces to humans they have befriended.
 These creatures prefer large trees and natural features such as the balete, in which they also place their belongings.
 An engkanto may choose to stay by a human's side as told by stories where characters are usually in either a sense of trance or a deep loss of energy.
 Engkanto may be good or bad.
-Some engkanto are called "itim na engkanto" (black engkanto) are depicted as malevolent, violent, dark-skinned figures that stalk and harass and inflict harm to humans they fancy and pursue romantically.